njerikungu/alx-low_level_programming/0x00-hello_world/README.md

-0-preprocessor Script running a C file through the preprocessor and saves the result into another file 1-compiler Script compiling a C file but does not link
+0-preprocessor Script running a C file through the preprocessor and saves the result into another file 1-compiler Script compiling a C file but does not link 2-assembler Script generating the assembly code of C code and saving it in an output file